ozzono/adbtools/README.md

 # adbtools
-This package has the purpose of concentrating many of the most needed and useful adb commands and easining its usage with Go.
+This package concentrates on many of the most needed and helpful adb commands, easing its usage with Go.

 It requires adb installed and a connected android device with debug permission.